Updated July 17, 2023

 - The return rate is comparatively lower than the other kind of bonds.

 - Proper analysis and research are required before investing in this kind of bond.
 It is important to check whether the bond is tax-free and whether tax authorities are paying it off in case of default.

 - Sometimes the repayment of the bond amount is very difficult, although the payments do not depend upon the revenues from the ongoing public project.

-Thus, the general obligation bond is the government-aided bond that is issued by the local or state government for the purpose of raising the funds for the completion of public welfare projects such as the construction of roads, sewer lines, public parks, and schools and etc. This bond is safe as there are negligible chances of default and the investors get their payments back even if the concerned project fails.
+Thus, the general obligation bond is the government-aided bond that the local or state government issues to raise funds to complete public welfare projects such as constructing roads, sewer lines, public parks, schools, etc. This bond is safe as there are negligible chances of default, and the investors get their payments back even if the concerned project fails.